 Mike Dilbeck’s mission is to create a world where we all know we are valuable and worthy.
-As a Certified Speaking Professional (CSP), Mike is a leading expert on courage & dignity.
+As a Certified Speaking Professional (CSP), Mike is a leading expert on dignity & courageous leadership.
 He empowers students to stand up, step in, and speak out for what’s right — to show courage.
 He empowers students to focus on building others up rather than tearing them down — to honor dignity!